Sergio00166/webFILE/README.md

 Install `ffmpeg` at the system level for media playback.
 A `Redis` sever for session storage and other cache.

-Requires a modern browser - styles may break otherwise (c’mon, it’s +2025, ditch that pre-2021 relic).
+Requires an updated browser - styles may break otherwise (c’mon, it’s +2025, ditch that pre-2021 relic).

 ## Configuration